 Children and youth who live in Chatham-Kent under the age of 18, and young people between the ages of 18 and 21 who remain in school.

 Children and youth with multiple and/or complex special needs who have service needs across multiple sectors and/or professionals and may experience challenges related to multiple areas of their development.
-They may require or need: rehabilitation services, autism, respite supports, mental health services, physical, intellectual, emotional, social, and/or behavioral development support and severe physical and intellectual impairments requiring the use of technology.
+They may require or need: rehabilitation services, autism, respite supports, mental health services, physical, intellectual, emotional, social, and/or behavioural development support and severe physical and intellectual impairments requiring the use of technology.

 Coordinated Service Planning goes beyond regular inter-professional communication and collaboration.
 Providers will work together to ensure they are integrating practice and service delivery for children, youth and their families.
 Coordinated Service Planning will strive to decrease family stress by providing families with a voice in the service planning process and strive to establish cohesive communication among all providers and the family, all in effort to assist families in navigating and coordinating services for their child/youth.
 Coordinated Service Planning does not replace the case management support a family, child or youth may already be receiving but rather can provide an additional resource of coordinating services and team of providers.